sleetlyx/pigtest/README.md

 liyongxing@sleet MINGW64 /d/temp/gitpro (master)
 $ git add .
-warning: in the working copy of 'README.md', LF will be replaced by CRLF the next time Git touches it
+warning: in the working copy of 'README.md', LF will be replaced

-liyongxing@sleet MINGW64 /d/temp/gitpro (master)
-$